Nonethousand/Doki-Doki-Soap-Dispenser/README.md

 To install, download DDSD.zip from Releases.
 Extract it, then copy all the files from the DDSD-4.2.3-Py2-Renpy7Mod folder into your DDLC folder.
 Make sure to click "Yes" when a window pops up asking you to replace files with the same name.
 To run the game, make sure to run DDSD.exe.
 If you don't have DDLC, get the game from [here](https://ddlc.moe).

+## About Mod

+Like I said above, this mod is basically just a shitpost.
+However, I did put some effort into this mod.
+Your choices do matter and will influence what choices you are able to make in the future.
+Well, At least that's what I'm planning on having your choices do.

+This mod is about the MC having to wash his hands and getting into shenanigans due to a soap dispenser.
+I haven't really figured out what I want to happen yet so I can't write a detailed description for this mod yet.

 ## Credits

 This mod was made with bronya_rand's template.
 Copyright © 2019-2023 Azariel Del Carmen (bronya_rand).
 All rights reserved.